samueleaton/knucklebone/README.md

 </form>
 ```

 There are two options for submitting the form:
 1. Add a `pause` method before the `post`
 2. Do the knucklebone call in a form submit handler

-The first way less work for you.
+The first way is less work for you.

 *Add a pause method*
 ```javascript